The Extraordinary Act of Being Ordinary

 I no longer use the rubric I created, but I do an internal check when something feels off, when I feel like I’m lapsing into old habits.
 I also do an internal check when I feel good, when my integrity and liberation are well intact.
 I feel more free, more connected to myself as I deprogram and downshift from my high-octane existence.
 The path of liberation doesn’t always feel good, but it feels more true and beautiful.
 While life continues to present challenges, I don’t approach them anymore from the place of extraordinary subordination, but rather, extraordinary ordinariness.

-On October 7, I created a holiday for myself.
+After the three-month assessment period, I created a holiday for myself.
 I didn’t celebrate it.
 I didn’t do anything grandiose or even let others know it was happening.
 Its purpose was to mark a transition: to honor the extraordinary act of being ordinary.

 How Will You Honor Your Ordinariness?